An Invaluable Tool for a Latinist’s Toolkit

 - The simple affix i refers to the vowel [i], regardless of length.

 Some affixes just modify the final sound of the stem.
-This is noticeable in consonant stems.
+This is noticeable in consonant stems (third declension nouns).
+Take the consonant stem rēg- ‘king’.

 The combination of an a-stem with the affix i creates the vowel -ae.
-See for example fēminae ‘women’.
-This is why I say that the genitive singular affix for both the first and second declensions is simply i.
+It makes sense if you pronounce the two together as a Roman would.
+Take for example fēminae ‘women’, made of the stem fēmina– and the suffix i.
+This is why I’ve put in the table that the genitive singular affix for both the first and second declensions is just i!

 The adjective bonus ‘good’ is a first-/second-declension adjective.
 In its endings we can we both o-stems and a-stems used to express all three genders.